 You cannot miss the famous bird cage arbour known as the Birdcage which is set by the mill lake.

 There is the Yew Tunnel, and ponds, streams as well as good herbaceous borders.
 Terraces lead to the lake.

 2015 Melbourne Hall Garden open: Normally open from 1 April - see website for times and Hall opening dates.

 Partial disabled access, tea room, visitors centre with gift shop.

 - Telephone: 01332 862502

 HOTELS AND PLACES TO STAY NEAR TO GARDEN

 If you want to take a break near Melbourne Hall, why not stay in one of our recommended hotels.
 Each hotel has genuine guest reviews enabling you to book from anywhere in the world in total confidence.
-Not only do we feature hotels near the garden, we also feature hotels worldwide and at all major airports.
-Special prices up to 70% off standard rates as well as hundreds of exclusive deals.
 Look now - click here.